vruaaan/reinforcement-learning-projects/README.md

   - Includes a seperate `train(agents, n_rounds, timesteps_per_round)` function to run PvP rounds and save round checkpoints as `.pth` files
   - Includes a `play_oligopoly(agents, n_episodes=1, deterministic=True)` function to load the final model's `.pth` file and use them to simulate the model's actions in the environment for 1 or more episode

+6. **World Model / Dream Environment** ([worldmodel.ipynb](worldmodel.ipynb))
+  - Builds on the dynamic-pricing environment by learning a separate model of the environment dynamics.
+  - Uses a `Buffer` class to collect real rollouts as sequences of observations, actions, and done flags.
+  - Implements an `MDNRNN` predictive model that learns a probability distribution over the next state and predicts episode termination.
+  - Wraps the trained MDN-RNN inside `DreamEnv`, allowing an agent to step through a learned "dream" environment instead of the real simulator.
+  - Includes evaluation logic for comparing the dream environment against the real environment using one-step state MAE, reward MAE, and done prediction accuracy.

 **Recommended workflow**
 - Inspect the notebook for the environment and hyperparameters first (the `1.
 Imports` / `2.
 Environment` sections).
 - Reduce training budgets (timesteps / episodes) when experimenting locally to keep runtimes reasonable.
 Use evaluation cells after training to check performance.
+- For `worldmodel.ipynb`, train the MDN-RNN on real rollouts before using `DreamEnv` for agent training or evaluation.